Summary

 Kelsey Jack

-University of California, Santa BarbaraRead Full Bio arrow_right_altKelsey Jack is an Associate Professor at the Bren School of Environmental Science and Management at the University of California, Santa Barbara.
-Her research lies at the intersection...
+University of California, BerkeleyProject LeadRead Full Bio arrow_right_altKelsey Jack is an Associate Professor in the Business and Public Policy group at UC Berkeley's Haas School of Business.
+Her research lies at the intersection of environmental and...